Stoxum/casinocoin-dev-portal/content/reference-amendments.md

 Sorts the entries in [DirectoryNode ledger objects](reference-ledger-format.html#directorynode) and fixes a bug that occasionally caused pages of owner directories not to be deleted when they should have been.

-**Warning:** Older versions of `casinocoind` that do not know about this amendment may crash when they encounter a DirectoryNode sorted by the new rules.
-To avoid this problem, [upgrade](tutorial-casinocoind-setup.html#updating-casinocoind) to `casinocoind` version 0.80.0 or later.
+**Warning:** Older versions of `stoxumd` that do not know about this amendment may crash when they encounter a DirectoryNode sorted by the new rules.
+To avoid this problem, [upgrade](tutorial-stoxumd-setup.html#updating-stoxumd) to `stoxumd` version 0.80.0 or later.